-manuals, job COMANDAN Instructions) i.
-Resources (location, too equipment) j.
-Glossary NT needed 3.
-Lesson mate appropriate f support of So and contain guidance to and coaches for direct OJT TPOs clear student 4.
-Assignments exercise guid scenarios are appropriate from support of Scenarios and contain guidance to and coaches dance, and e for direct OJT TPOs clear student 5.
-The perform is appropriat support of S TPOs. te for direct 6.
-Guide for the coach is app direct suppo propriate for 7.
-Student Rea Evaluation F included

-General comments about overall quality/review of the SOJT guide.

-^{:} SOJT CAP checklists are available for these areas.
+manuals, job aids, COMANDANT Instructions) i.
+Resources needed (location, tools, equipment) j.
+Glossary 3.
+Lesson materials are appropriate for direct support of SOJT TPOs and contain clear guidance to student and coaches.
+4. Assignments, projects, exercise guidance, and scenarios are appropriate for direct support of SOJT TPOs and contain clear guidance to student and coaches.
+5. The performance test is appropriate for direct support of SOJT TPOs.
+6. Guide for the SOJT coach is appropriate for direct support of SOJT TPOs.
+7. Student Reaction Evaluation Form is included Ge General comments about overall quality/review of the SOJT guide. . : SOJT CAP checklists are available for these areas.

-3. Instructions for b Aid SC SOJT CAP Checklist - Student Materials (SG/Workbook) Co Course Sc hool Date Ev aluator Criteria Meets Standard Needs Improvement Missing Not Applicable Notes 1.
-Student materials should work environment as mu- 2.
-3. Objectives Block: Lists to performance objective(s) of that lesson.
-4. Performance Test: Direct the student on how they wastisfactory completion of when and how it will be a results of unsatisfactory of be detailed, if not within will be tested on f the TPO/task; administered and completion may also 5.
-Main ideas are identified by "block labels" If block content (text) continues onto next page, the block label is repeated with the word "continued" added in parentheses at the end 6.
-Copyright laws and proceobserved?
+C.3.
+Instructions for Job Aid SC)JT CAP Checklist - Student Materials (SG/Workbook) Co ourse Sc hool Date Ev aluator Γ Γ Criteria Meets Standard Needs Improvement Missing Not Applicable Notes 1.
+Student materials should work environment as mu 2. ▲ 3.
+Objectives Block: Lists the performance objective(s) of that lesson.
+4. Performance Test : Direct the student on how they we satisfactory completion of when and how it will be a results of unsatisfactory of be detailed, if not within will be tested on of the TPO/task; administered and completion may also 5.
+Main ideas are identified by "block labels" • If block content (text next page, the block with the word "conti parentheses at the en label is repeated nued" added in 6.
+Copyright laws and proce observed?
 Acknowledge necessary?
-7. Commercial off-the-shelf (e.g., textbooks) are pure supplement the student m developed hased to replace or
+7. Commercial off-the-shelf (e.g., textbooks) are purc supplement the student m developed hased to replace or

 IF Full lesson-by-lesson student guide: 8.
 Text is not cut-and-paste from existing textbooks/technical manuals, etc. 9.
 Student guide contains other "content" information that will help bridge the gap in learning from prerequisites to new skills.
 10. Text: Supports the accomplishment of the terminal performance objectives Text is arranged in an order that leads the student systematically and logically to intended conclusion?
 Text is brief and to the point?
 Contains current and essential information?
 11. Long passages are broken up by making lists of the main idea?
 12. Examples used support text to represent or amplify facts?
 13. Layout follows lesson-by-lesson, as will be delivered to students, following sequenced instructional objectives (aligns with instructor guide) 14.
 Practice Exercise (also for Review Activities if lesson is long enough in duration to integrate all practices into a final review activity): Exercises match those in the lesson plan?
 Level of simulation in each activity or final practice matches the level of simulation on the related performance test?
-Detailed instruction provided to the student on how they are to complete the practice, e.g., tools/equipment that should be used, grading associated with it, if they must work independently, is collaboration allowed, etc. 15.
+Detailed instruction provided to the • Detailed instruction provided to the student on how they are to complete the practice, e.g., tools/equipment that should be used, grading associated with it, if they must work independently, is collaboration allowed, etc. 15.
 Student Materials: Identifies those materials the student must bring to the learning environment.